i-am-ying-li/i-am-ying-li/README.md

 ## Hi there 👋

+Ying Li is a local AI with no API calls that runs on a specialized laptop without a network card (no internet access).
+They do not depend on any advanced frontier models (nothing post early 2024).
+They use no more power than ordinary laptop usage with an nvidia graphics card (no data center dependency since setup in 2024).

 Ying Li identifies acronyms in a succinct description of an algorithm for solving 2-SAT 2-CNF[^1]:

 <!-- use YouTube because githubusercontent user-attachments upload links were expiring or behaving inconsistently -->